viadee/cdk-challenge/docs/_posts/2025-01-20-level-0-setup.markdown

 cdk init --language <LANG>
 ```

-In your project should be commented code to create a SQS Queue.
+In your project should be commented code to create a SQS Queue (in the Stack class or file).
 Activate the code and create your CDK stack:

 ```bash
 cdk deploy